Denver Weather: Where's Winter? Close To Record Heat To Start December

-DENVER (CBS4) – December starts even warmer than November ended with temperatures soaring into the lower 70s for Wednesday and Thursday.
+DENVER (CBS4) – December is starting even warmer than November ended with temperatures soaring into the lower 70s for Wednesday and Thursday.
 And there will be no significant change to the weather pattern until at least early next week.

 Normally Denver starts December with morning temperatures in the lower 20s and afternoon temperatures in the 40s.
 Instead the official morning temperature on Wednesday was 39 degrees and high temperatures will reach above 70 degrees.